 1.1.2.2.
-Stationary gas turbines with a heat input greater than or equal to 10.7 gigajoules per hour (10 MMBtu/hr) when fired with natural gas are exempt from the NOx emission standard when being fired with an emergency fuel.
+Stationary gas turbines with a heat input greater than or equal to 10.7 gigajoules per hour (10 MMBtu/hr) when fired with natural gas are exempt from §60.332(a)(2) when being fired with an emergency fuel.
 For the purpose of this requirement, the term "emergency fuel" means "a fuel fired by a gas turbine only during circumstances, such as natural gas curtailment or breakdown of delivery system, that makes it impossible to fire natural gas in the gas turbine."

-[40 CFR 60.332 and 60.331(r)]
+[40 CFR 60.332(k) and 60.331(r)]